KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 ---
-description: For entries related to resources or resource efficiency
+description: For entries related to resources or resource efficiency.
 ---

 # Resources and Efficiency